NorwayLobster/practice/README.md

+# practice
-# practice is a Linux c++ practice project.
+    It is a Linux c++ practice project.
 That is it.